lemonade-sdk/playable-data/docs/fireworksai.md

 ### Next Steps

-1. Remove markdown code fencing from the training data
+1. Remove markdown code fencing from the training data OR set temperature=0.3 and top_p=0.9 in the app
 1. Add game fixing to the training data
 1. Adjust the prompts so that the game script is the only output of the LLM